coreos/coreos-cloudinit/Documentation/cloud-config.md

 #### From an HTTP Endpoint

-coreos-cloudinit can also pull public SSH keys from any http endpoint that matches [GitHub's API response format](https://developer.github.com/v3/users/keys/#list-public-keys-for-a-user).
+We can also pull public SSH keys from any HTTP endpoint which matches [GitHub's API response format](https://developer.github.com/v3/users/keys/#list-public-keys-for-a-user).
-For example, if you have an installation of GitHub Enterprise, you can provide a complete url with an authentication token:
+For example, if you have an installation of GitHub Enterprise, you can provide a complete URL with an authentication token:

 ```
 #cloud-config